zachvalenta/jvns.ca/content/post/2019-03-26-what-are-monoidal-categories.markdown

 Hello!
 Someone on Twitter asked a question about tensor categories recently and I remembered "oh, I know something about that!!
 These are a cool thing!".
-Monoidal categories are also called "tensor categories" and I think that term is a little less confusing so I'm going to try to use that term in this post instead.
+Monoidal categories are also called "tensor categories" and I think that term feels a little more concrete: one of the biggest examples of a tensor category is the category of vector spaces with the tensor product as the way you combine vector spaces.
+"Monoidal" means "has an associative binary operation with an identity", and with vector spaces the tensor product is the "associative binary operation" it's referring to.
+So I'm going to mostly use "tensor categories" in this post instead.

 So here's a quick stab at explaining why tensor categories are cool.
 I'm going to make a lot of oversimplifications which I figure is better than trying to explain category theory from the ground